USDA-ARS-NWRC/smrf/docs/install.rst

 Installation
 ============

 SMRF relies on the Image Processing Workbench (IPW), which must be installed first.
 However, IPW currently has not been tested to run natively on Windows and must use Docker.
 Check the Windows section for how to run.

+The authors recommend using a Python `virtual environment <https://virtualenv.pypa.io/>`_ to reduce the possibility of a dependency issue.

 Install IPW
 -----------

-Clone IPW here and follow the instruction
+Clone `IPW here <https://gitlab.com/ars-snow/ipw>`_ and follow the instruction

 Ubuntu